timroes/www.timroes.de/content/posts/groovy-tutorial/groovy-collections.md

 This snippet does the same as the one above.
 It will just add every entry again to the new map.
 You can even return a map with more then one entry.
-In this case all entries in the map will be put to the new list:
+In this case all entries in the map will be put to the new map:

 ```groovy
 map.collectEntries { key, value ->